LMS Princess Coronation Class 6233 Duchess of Sutherland: Preservation

 On 9 September 2018, the engine regained its original number "6233" and LMS "Crimson Lake" livery to mark its 80th birthday.

-Picture Gallery
+Picture gallery

 Royal Train

 On 11 June 2002, the restored Duchess was the first steam locomotive to haul the Royal Train for 35 years, transporting Queen Elizabeth II on a tour to North Wales, from Holyhead to Llandudno Junction, as part of her Golden Jubilee.
 The trip also marked the 160th anniversary of the first Royal train in 1842.

-On 22 March 2005 the Duchess again hauled the Royal Train, the second time for a steam locomotive in 40 years, transporting The Prince of Wales from Settle to Carlisle over the Settle-Carlisle Railway.
-The trip marked the 25th anniversary of the formation of the 'Friends of the Settle and Carlisle' pressure group.
+On 22 March 2005, the Duchess again hauled the Royal Train, the second time for a steam locomotive in 40 years, transporting The Prince of Wales from Settle to Carlisle over the Settle-Carlisle Railway.
+The trip marked the 25th anniversary of the formation of the 'Friends of the Settle & Carlisle Line' pressure group.
 On the trip, the Prince spent a 15-minute spell at the controls of 6233.